cvlab-kaist/C3G/README.md

 ## Pretrained Weights
 Our pretrained checkpoints are available on [Hugging Face](https://huggingface.co/honggyuAn/C3G/tree/main).

-* `gaussian_decoder.ckpt`: Gaussian head trained for 2-view input.
+* `gaussian_decoder.ckpt`: Gaussian Decoder trained for 2-view input.

-* `gaussian_decoder_multiview.ckpt`: Gaussian head trained for multi-view input.
+* `gaussian_decoder_multiview.ckpt`: Gaussian Decoder trained for multi-view input.

-* `feature_decoder_lseg.ckpt`: Feature head trained with the LSeg model.
+* `feature_decoder_lseg.ckpt`: Feature Decoder trained with the LSeg model.

-* `feature_decoder_dinov3L.ckpt`: Feature head trained with the DINOv3-L model.
+* `feature_decoder_dinov3L.ckpt`: Feature Decoder trained with the DINOv3-L model.

-* `feature_decoder_dinov2.ckpt`: Feature head trained with the DINOv2-L model.
+* `feature_decoder_dinov2.ckpt`: Feature Decoder trained with the DINOv2-L model.

 ## Training
-### Gaussian head Training
+### Gaussian Decoder Training
-For training Gaussian head, you can run the following commands.
+To train the Gaussian Decoder, you can run the following commands.

-To train Gaussian head:
+To train the Gaussian Decoder:
 ```bash
 python -m src.main +training=gaussian_head wandb.mode=online wandb.name="wandb_name"
 ```
-To train Gaussian head when multi-view is available:
+To train the Gaussian Decoder when multi-view is available:
 ```bash
 python -m src.main +training=gaussian_head_multiview wandb.mode=online wandb.name="wandb_name"
 ```
-To train Gaussian head faster when multi-view is available, you can continue from the 2-view training settings:
+To train the Gaussian Decoder faster when multi-view is available, you can continue from the 2-view training settings:
 ```bash
 python -m src.main +training=gaussian_head wandb.mode=online wandb.name="wandb_name" checkpointing.load="2view_checkpoint" model.decoder.low_pass_filter=0.3
 ```
 If you do not want to log to wandb, just set `wandb.mode=disabled`

-### Feature head Training
+### Feature Decoder Training
-For training Feature head, you can run the following commands.
+To train Feature Decoder, you can run the following commands.
 > [!IMPORTANT]
 > **Update the CUDA Rasterizer**
 > When you change the model, you must update `NUM_SEMANTIC_CHANNELS` in the config file.